gregory-chekler/iot-labs/lab4/README.md

 ### If you can hear what you recorded, you are okay to proceed to the next steps.
 Otherwise, you need to spend some time on troubleshooting.

 11. Try the example program to detect beats per minute of a song.
+If the pip install fails or the code does not run, refer to this guide: https://pypi.org/project/JACK-Client/
 ```
 cd ~/iot-labs/lab4

+pip install JACK-Client

 jackd -r -d alsa -d hw:sndrpisimplecar -r 44100 -n 16 &
 ```